 5. Obtain business loans

 Even though it is called an employer identification number, it does not necessarily mean that you have employees.
-An EIN is a type of tax identification number (TIN) that identifies your LLC to the IRS for North Carolina LLC filing.
+An EIN is a type of tax identification number (TIN) that identifies your business to the IRS for North Carolina LLC filings.
 Similar terms for an EIN include:

 - EIN number

 - Federal tax identification number

 Application for an EIN in the state of North Carolina is free as the IRS does not charge anything for the application.
 A social security number (SSN) or an individual taxpayer identification number (ITIN) is required to apply for an EIN.

 If you don’t have either of these, you will need to file using a different form. https://www.irs-ein-tax-id.com/learn/faq/get-ein-without-ssn/

 The EIN responsible party is the individual who goes on file with the IRS when you apply for your North Carolina LLC.
 All correspondence related to your EIN will be sent to this person.
 The EIN responsible party can be yourself or another member of your business.
 As of 2018, whole companies are no longer allowed to be the responsible party for an EIN in North Carolina.